jtsang4/claude-to-chatgpt/README.md

 3. Save and deploy
 4. (Optional) Set custom domain for your Cloudflare Worker

-The Cloudfalre Workers support 100k requests a day, If you need to call more than that, you can use docker to deploy as below.
+The Cloudfalre Workers support 100k requests a day, If you need to call more than that, you can use Docker to deploy as below.

 #### Using Docker